 Olinga’s experience with personal injury disputes assists him in cases where the actions or inactions of employers have resulted in injury to claimants – psychiatric or otherwise.

-Acting for a claimant in a high value dispute arising out of the termination of his employment at an elite US law firm.
+Acting unled for a claimant in a high value dispute arising out of the termination of his employment at an elite US law firm.
 7 figure claim for loss of earnings.
-Respondent represented by leading KCs.
-Claims of post-termination victimisation and harassment.
-Issues of judicial proceedings immunity and the validity of a settlement agreement.
-Led by Sarah Crowther KC.
+Respondent represented by leading KC.
 Claim ongoing.